cscart/docs/en/user_guide/orders/actions_on_orders/quick_actions.rst

 The **Orders → View orders** page allows you to carry out many routine tasks for multiple orders, including bulk order exporting and invoice printing in one click.

 #.
-Tick the checkboxes of the orders you want to take action on.
+Choose the orders you want to take action on.

 #.
-Click the gear button in the upper right part of the page.
-This will show the list of available actions.

-#.
-Click on the required action in the list.
+Click on the required action on the top of the orders list.

    .. important ::